What is Invoice Factoring?

 What types of companies use invoice factoring?

-Businesses in many different stages and industries use invoice factoring.
-Factoring is suitable for start-ups, growing companies, and any businesses who can’t wait 30-60 days for business customers to pay.
-Factoring is a flexible form of financing that grows with a company as their financing needs change.
+Businesses in many different stages and industries use invoice factoring to help their business grow and expand.
+Factoring is suitable for start-ups, growing companies, and any businesses who can’t always wait 30-60 days for business customers to pay.
+Invoice factoring is a flexible form of financing that grows with a company as their financing needs change.
 Riviera Finance works with the following industries, among others:

 Blog Posts About Invoice Factoring